SeemaNegi/Improving-Deep-Neural-Networks-Hyperparameter-tuning-Regularization-and-Optimization/README.md

 - Recognize that random initialization "breaks symmetry" and yields more efficient models,

 - Understand that we could use both random initialization and scaling to get even better training performance on your model.

+## Week 1 / Regularization:-

+The assignment allows to:-

+- Understand that different regularization methods that could help our model.

+- Implement dropout and see it work on data.

+- Recognize that a model without regularization gives us a better accuracy on the training set but nor necessarily on the test set.

+- Understand that we could use both dropout and regularization on our model.